5 Lessons That Can Make or Break Start-ups

 Your primary source of funding will always be your customers, never VCs.
 Instead of preparing for one round of investments after the other, you should focus on building your start-up's foundations.

 Otherwise, it is like building a house without foundations.
 You are doomed to collapse even before starting.

 Money is always a means to an end, never the end.

 Lesson #3 - You Will Fail And That Is OK

 Being an entrepreneur is the toughest job ever.

-You’ve got to wear many hats, acquire many skills, and make many decisions – fast.
+You have got to wear many hats, acquire many skills, and make many decisions – fast.
 All whilst under extreme pressure to deliver quality work to your clients, take care of your employees, and maintain a healthy cash flow.

-It’s a constant roller-coaster of emotions.
+It is a constant roller-coaster of emotions.
 Some days are filled with joy, others are simply discouraging.
 Sometimes, it can happen within the same hour.